Condom broke and I’m feeling itchy

 There are various sexually transmitted infections (STIs) and a few common ailments unrelated to sex that include itching as a symptom.
 The most common STI that causes itching is trichomoniasis.
 Trichmoniasis (or trich, pronounced "trick") is caused by microscopic protozoa.
 It usually produces large amounts of discharge and can be treated with medication.
 Often, herpes also begins as an itch in the vaginal area.
 Herpes may progress to blistery sores that tingle or burn.
 Because so many people carry the herpes virus, doctors don't usually test for it unless sores are visible.
 Pubic lice also make you want to scratch.
 They come in three forms: nit, nymph, and adult and are diagnosed by looking for the little beasties on your pubes.

 In any case, because many STIs are asymptomatic (meaning you can't see or feel any signs) it's also a good idea to get annual screenings for things like chlamydia, gonorrhea, and HIV if you are having sex with a new partner, and especially if you have reason to believe you may have been exposed to something.
 You might want to encourage your partners to be tested as well.
 Any treatment you apply/receive, your partner should also receive.
 This will help prevent the passage of certain infections back and forth.
-If you're a Columbia student, you can call Medical Services at x4-2284 or log onto Open Communicator to make an appointment.
+If you're a Columbia student, you can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.
 The Gay Health Advocacy Project also provides confidential HIV testing for the Columbia community on a walk-in basis.
 Getting tested may help give you and your partner peace of mind, and allow you to fully enjoy the pleasures of sex.